UndefinedCreations/docs/gradle-plugins/echo/importing.md

 ```
 :::

-After that we have add this reload you `build.gradle`
+After that you have added this, reload your `build.gradle`